SSRI Level 1 Funding

 Level 1 funds are intended to provide support for:

-- Development of new, innovative research projects
+- Development of new, innovative research projects aimed at attracting external funding

 - Creation of interdisciplinary networking groups